aws-samples/unified-log-aggregation-and-analytics/README.md

 ![architecture](images/arch.svg)

 The above architecture uses various log aggregation tools (like log agents, log routers, and lambda extensions) to collect logs from various compute platforms and deliver them to the Kinesis Data Firehose.
 The Kinesis Data Firehose streams the logs to Elasticsearch.
-In order to scale this architecture better each of these compute platforms will stream the logs to a different Kinesis Data Firehose stream which  will get added to a separate elastic search index, rotated every 24 hours.
+To scale this architecture better each of these compute platforms will stream the logs to a different Kinesis Data Firehose stream which  will get added to a separate elastic search index, rotated every 24 hours.

 Let's see in detail how the solution is implemented on each of these compute platforms.

 ### Amazon EC2

-`Amazon Kinesis Agent` is used in order to collect and stream logs to kinesis data firehose from EC2 instances.
+`Amazon Kinesis Agent` is used to collect and stream logs to kinesis data firehose from EC2 instances.
 Amazon Kinesis agent is a standalone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose.
 The agent continuously monitors a set of files and sends new data to your Kinesis Data Firehose delivery stream.

 ![ec2](images/ec2.svg)